AndrewTrepagnier/SAVEPIPE/README.md

 - **What are the consequences of immediate shutdown vs. continued operation?**
 - **How do we balance operational continuity with personnel safety?**

 These aren't theoretical questions - they're real decisions that affect production, safety, and the bottom line.
-SAVEPIPE was built by engineers, for engineers, to provide the analytical rigor needed for these critical decisions.
+TMIN was built by engineers, for engineers, to provide the analytical rigor needed for these critical decisions.

 ## Understanding Pipe Retirement Limits